-Furthermore, a project to assign SNOMED-CT coding to the ICCR datasets is underway, which will assist with the standardization of ICCR terminology.
-The invaluable work of our collaborators at the University of Nebraska on this project is greatly appreciated.
-The ICCR is also one of the Participating Organizations in the NCI's Cancer PathCHART (Cancer Pathology Coding Histology and Registration Terminology), which aims to develop a unified resource for deriving public health statistics from pathology reporting for cancer prevention programs and research.
+The SNOMED-CT coding of ICCR datasets continues to progress and forms a key component of the collaboration with SNOMED International and will assist with the standardisation and interoperability of cancer reporting data worldwide.
+Coding for several datasets has been carefully reviewed by the SNOMED-CT Validation Standing Committee in their fortnightly meetings.
+This important work could not take place without the generous support of our collaborators at the University of Nebraska Medical Centre.
+The ICCR is also one of the Participating Organisations in the NCI's Cancer PathCHART (Cancer Pathology Coding Histology and Registration Terminology), which aims to develop a unified resource for deriving public health statistics from pathology reporting for cancer prevention programs and research.